zcy26/Notes-QCQI-Nielsen-Chuang/README.md

-# solution-implementation-QCQI-Nielsen
+# Notes-QCQI-Nielsen-Chuang
-This is my own notes on the text book QCQI by Nielsen and Chuang.
-It contains a summary of keywords, solution to some excercise, and implementation (simulated) of some algorithms.
+These are my own notes on the text book QCQI by Nielsen and Chuang.
+This repo contains a summary of keywords, solutions to some excercise, and (simulated) implementation of some algorithms.
+I am not ambitious enough to solve all the problems in this text book.
+Instead, I will only give solutions to some problems / excercise, and in some cases I will only give an outline rather than a full solution.
+This repo is still a work in progress.